Fate of entanglement in quadratic Markovian dissipative systems: Detailed calculations for our models

-where translation invariance ensures that $\langle r_{o,k} r_{e,k}\rangle=0$, and $\Delta_{k,h_1}$ is the Bogoliubov angle defined in~\eqref{eq:bogo_angle}.
+\end{widetext} In~\eqref{eq:corrt_k_chbasis}, translation invariance ensures that $\langle r_{o,k} r_{e,k}\rangle=0$, and $\Delta_{k,h_1}$ is the Bogoliubov angle defined in~\eqref{eq:bogo_angle}.
 The time evolution of $\hat{g}_k(t)$ was computed in~\cite{Alba2022entdiss} for generic homogeneous linear dissipation in the weakly-dissipative hydrodynamic limit $t\to\infty$, $\gamma\to0$ with constant $\gamma t$, where $\gamma$ is the strength of the dissipation.
 In particular, for gain and loss dissipation one has